-If you haven’t heard already… I finally landed a job here in Seattle :”) It took all the patience I could muster to get through the 2 months of searching/ rejections.
+If you haven’t heard..
+I got my 1st job here in Seattle It took all the calm I could muster to get through the 2 months of searching/ rejections.
 Pratt Fine Art Center said no, Madison Market teased me then said no, countless teaching, reception, server and even translator positions turned me down…

 I almost changed my name to something a bit easier to “digest”… like Smith or John Doe.